flenniken/collections/docs/request-logging.md

 # Extract Fields

-You can extract key fields from log lines as show below.
+You can extract key fields from log lines to make reading and studying the information much easier.

 In the example it extracts fields 3, 4, 5, 11, 14, 21, 31, 10.
 The
-numbers come from the last section.

-Note: you can edit the numbers to view a different set.
+numbers are field numbers shown in the last section.
+Edit the numbers to view a different set.

 ~~~
 find logs/cloudfront -type f \